nejohnson/format/README.txt

   later) or a decimal integer.

-= An optional precision that gives the minimum number of digits to appear for the b, d, i, I, o, u, U, x, and X conversions, or the maximum number of bytes to be written for s conversions.
+= An optional precision that gives the minimum number of digits to appear for the b, d, i, I, o, u, U, x, and X conversions, the number of digits to appear after the decimal-point character for e, E, f, F and k conversions, the maximum number of significant digits for the g and G conversions, the maximum number of bytes to be written for s conversions, or the number of repetitions of the character for C conversions.
 The precision takes the form of a period (.) followed either by an asterisk * (described later) or by an optional decimal integer; if only the period is specified, the precision is taken as zero.

 = An optional number base modifier that specifies the numeric base to be used by the i, I, u and U conversions.
 The base takes the form of a colon (:) followed by either an asterisk * (described later) or by an optional decimal integer; if only the colon is specified the base is taken as decimal.

-= An optional grouping modifier that specifies how digits are to be grouped.
+= An optional grouping modifier that specifies how digits are to be grouped for the b, d, i, I, o, u, U, x, and X conversions.
+It is ignored for all other conversion specifiers.

+  A grouping modifier starts with `[` and ends with `]`.
+Within the parentheses are symbol-number group specifiers.
+The number specifies the number of digits within that group; the symbol specifies the character that is inserted after the group.
+A value of zero disables that particular group.
+Unless otherwise terminated the left-most grouping specifier is repeatedly applied to any remaining digits.
+If a group specifier begins with `-` then this terminates any further grouping.
+Group specifications are processed right-to-left, starting with the rightmost symbol-number group and processing leftwards.

+  An asterisk * (described later) in place of the number takes the next int argument after the value to be converted (note this is contra to the width and precision specifiers).
+If the value is negative it is treated as a '-', terminating any further grouping.

+= An optional fixed-point modifier that specifies the widths of the integer and fractional parts of the argument to the k conversion.
+It is ignored for all other conversion specifiers.
+A fixed-point modifier starts with `{` and ends with `}`.
+Within the parentheses are an optional integer width specifier, a period (.), and an optional fractional width specifier.
+Both specifiers are non-negative decimal integers, or asterisks * (described later) where negative values are interpreted as zero.

 = An optional length modifier that specifies the size of the argument.